Kwameoduro/Kwame-PLC/README.md

 # The Bank Account Management System

 ## Kwame Bank-PLC
-Kwame Bank-PLC is an application for a (hypothetical) bank that allows users create savings account, current account and fixed deposit account.
+Kwame Bank-PLC is an application for a (hypothetical) bank that allows the creating of savings account, current account and fixed deposit account.

 Kwame Bank-PLC has a user friendly interface.